 Show stopping woodlands

-Over 600 varieties of fungi can be spotted, putting Crickley Hill in the top six places in the whole country and of huge importance.
-The chicken-of-the-woods fungus is a real showstopper during summer and autumn.
+A whopping 600 varieties of fungi can be spotted, putting Crickley Hill in the top six places in the whole country.
+The chicken-of-the-woods fungus is a real head turner during late summer and autumn.

-Other fungi to look out for include scarlett bonnet, fairy inkcap and green elfcup.
+Some of our favourites include the scarlett bonnet, fairy inkcap and green elfcup.